JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 ## Fetch

-The Fetch tab is an easy way to get values from the LexOPS database (or uploaded in the [Custom Variables](#custom-variables) tab) for your own list of words.
-As an example, I may have a file, `my_stimuli.csv`, with the following contents:
+The Fetch tab can be helpful for getting items from the LexOPS database (or uploaded in the [Custom Variables](#custom-variables) tab) for your own list of words.
+As an example, I may have a file, `my_stimuli.csv`, containing the following:

 <div class = 'skinny'>